College of Arts and Sciences

 Internship Protocols (Graduate and Undergraduate)

-In order to ensure the quality of the student learning experience and compliance with accreditation and Department of Labor requirements, students (graduate and undergraduate) must accomplish the following in order to be registered for an internship in the College of Arts and Sciences:
+To ensure the quality of the student learning experience and compliance with accreditation and Department of Labor requirements, students (graduate and undergraduate) must accomplish the following to be registered for an internship in the College of Arts and Sciences:

-1. Work with academic department/program to identify an internship site.
+1. Work with the academic department/program to identify an internship site.

 2. Request an “Experience” in Handshake using the College of Arts and Sciences Experiential Learning Report Experience Type at least two weeks prior to the start of term (not later than the end of drop/add period for term).
-A guide to requesting an Experience can be found here.
+Find a guide to requesting an Experience here.

-Make sure that you communicate to your faculty advisor and site supervisor that they will be receiving a request to approve your Experience in Handshake.
+Make sure that you communicate to your faculty advisor and site supervisor that they will receive a request to approve your Experience in Handshake.

 3. After your Experience has been approved in Handshake, you will be asked to complete the following forms using DocuSign:

-Once your contract and acknowledgment/release are completed in DocuSign, they will be forwarded to the Registrar and you will be enrolled by the Registrar in your internship course.
+Once your contract and acknowledgment/release are completed in DocuSign, they will be forwarded to the registrar and the registrar will enroll you in your internship course.

 Please Note: Internship work must occur in the same term as the registration for internship credit.
 Credit for internship work (prior or future) outside of the term of registration is not permitted.